tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 Here are a few tools you'll need to do the activities in this course:

-* **Laptop with power cord.** Make sure you bring your computer and charging cord, as we'll be doing various activities.
+* **Computer.** You need a computer (if attending the live workshop, a laptop and charging cord), as there are many activities to work through.
 * **Text editor**.
 If you don't already have a favorite text editor, download [Sublime Text](http://www.sublimetext.com/), as it works well on both Mac and Windows and is free.
 If you have another text editor you prefer (e.g., [Visual Studio Code](https://code.visualstudio.com/), [Atom](https://atom.io/), or even [Notepad++](https://notepad-plus-plus.org/)), that will work too.
 Just make sure you can write code in plain text.
 * **Chrome browser**.
 [Chrome](https://www.google.com/chrome/browser/desktop/index.html) provides a Javascript Console that works well for inspecting JSON, so we'll be using Chrome.
 Also, in order to read JSON responses more easily in the browser, install the [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) Chrome extension.
 * **Postman**.
-[Postman](http://www.getpostman.com/) is an app that allows you to make requests and see responses through a GUI client. *Make sure you download the app and not the Chrome extension.*
+[Postman](http://www.getpostman.com/) is an app that allows you to make requests and see responses through a visual client. *Make sure you download the app and not the Chrome extension.*
 * **curl**. [curl](http://curl.haxx.se/) is essential for making requests to endpoints from the command line.
 Mac already has curl built-in, but it might not be available by default on Windows.
 (Some Windows 10 builds already have it in Powershell.)
 On Windows, open a Command Prompt and type `curl -V`.
 If it's not installed, go to [confusedbycode.com/curl](http://confusedbycode.com/curl) and install a version (usually "With Administrator Privileges (free), 64-bit").
 Close and re-open your Command Prompt and try typing `curl -V` again.
 * **Git**.
 [Git](https://git-scm.com/) is a version control tool developers often use to collaborate on code.
 For Windows, see [https://gitforwindows.org/](https://gitforwindows.org/) to set up Git and the Git BASH terminal emulator.
 For Mac, see [Downloading Git](https://git-scm.com/download/mac).
 * **GitHub account**.
 [GitHub](https://github.com) will be used for various activities, sometimes to demonstrate the Git workflow and other times as an authentication service for developer tools.
 If you don't already have a GitHub account, sign up for one.